meyrevived/DB_Strafer/README.md

+Currently work is done in phase_I branch, switch to it to look at code progress

 # DB_Strafer

 A tool for stress and performance tests on databases that monitors CPU, RAM and disk space abuse simultaniously.
 Contains two components: